gkanogiannis/fastreeR/README.md

 ## Requirements

-A JDK, at least 8, is required and needs to be present before `fastreeR` installation.
+A JDK, at least 8, is required and needs to be present before installing `fastreeR`.

 ## Installation